US CHIPS Act Funding for Intel

-CHIPS Act funding aims to increase U.S. semiconductor manufacturing and research and development capabilities, especially in leading-edge semiconductors.
+CHIPS Act funding aims to increase U.S. semiconductor manufacturing and research and development capabilities, especially for leading-edge semiconductors.

-Together, CHIPS Act funding and Intel’s previously announced plans to invest more than $100 billion in the U.S. over five years constitute one of the largest public-private investments ever made in the U.S. semiconductor industry.
+Together, CHIPS Act funding and Intel’s previously announced plans to invest more than $100 billion in the U.S. constitutes one of the largest public-private investments in the U.S. semiconductor industry.

 ‘It's Our Calling’: Intel, US Government Restoring Semiconductor Leadership